AntonGrn/hybrid-encryption/README.md

 # Hybrid Encryption
 - Symmetric encryption (AES with CBC) and message authentication (MAC).
-- Unique secret keys are distributed using asymmetric encryption (RSA) at the initialization of each TCP session
+- Unique secret keys are distributed using asymmetric encryption (RSA) at the initialization of each TCP session.

 ## MOTIVATION: